JanHerca/urantiapedia/output/wikijs/en/article/Earl_Jabay/God_playing_au_Jabay.md

 Jesus was fond of making comments such as, “He who would be greatest among you, let him first be the servant of all.”
 This type of qualification was not at all a part of the make-up of the “great men of earth” of the Jewish populace of that day.
 They had a quite different outlook upon life, one we would now term as an acute egocentricity.
 Jesus described them in this way:

 > “Furthermore, these self-centered rulers delight in doing their good works so that they will be seen by men.
 They make broad their phylacteries and enlarge the borders of their official robes.
 They crave the chief places at the feasts and demand the chief seats in the synagogues.
 They covet laudatory salutations in the market places and desire to be called rabbi by all men.
 And even while they seek all this honor from men, they secretly lay hold of widows’ houses and take profit from the services of the sacred temple.
-For a pretense these hypocrites make long prayers in public and give alms to attract the notice of their fellows.” ([UB 175:1.9](/en/The_Urantia_Book/175#p1_9))
+For a pretense these hypocrites make long prayers in public and give alms to attract the notice of their fellows.” (<a id="a76_642"></a>[UB 175:1.9](/en/The_Urantia_Book/175#p1_9))

 Jesus lived his life as a revelation of the nature of his heavenly Father—a God of love, mercy, and compassion.
 Jesus lived for people like you and me.
 And Jesus died for people like you and me.